vart86/PHP-Backend-Generator/README.md

-CRUD Admin Generator
+PHP Admin Generator
 ===================

-What is CRUD Admin Generator?
+What is PHP Admin Generator?
 -----------------------------

-**CRUD Admin Generator** ([http://crud-admin-generator.com][1]) is a tool to **generate a complete backend from a MySql database** where you can create, read, update and delete records in a database.
+**PHP Admin Generator** ([http://begin.com.co][1]) is a tool to **generate a complete backend from a MySql database** where you can create, read, update and delete records in a database.

 **The backend is generated in seconds** without configuration files where there is a lot of *"magic"* and is very difficult to adapt to your needs.